Upcoming Dates:

 Itinerary

 Day 1: Arrive in our destination around 10am after the short morning flight from Tokyo.
-The hotel we are staying at is very close so with a bit of luck you’ll be all checked in by 11am and ready for some lunch and your first surf session or two that afternoon.
+A short train ride and we’ll be picked up and taken to our accommodation.
+We can grab some lunch and get our first surf session in that afternoon.

-Day 2 – 7: We’ll have 6 full days of surfing and exploring this large coastline.
+Day 2 – 7: We’ll have 6 full days of surfing and exploring the area.

-Day 8: Our final day, we’ll have one last morning surf and you’ll be dropped back at the airport for you early afternoon flight back to Tokyo.
+Day 8: Our final day, we’ll have one last morning surf and head back to the airport for our early afternoon flight back to Tokyo.

 The Daily Routine: As on all our trips, the routine will be flexi and based around the surf conditions and tides, but here’s a general guide…

-Wake up and check the surf immediately as our hotel is directly in front of a popular surf beach.
-Some days you might go for an early session out front, other days we might just load up on the buffet breakfast then jump in the van and head off to find an ideal spot up or down the coast.
-Depending on swell size and direction these surf missions could be short and sweet then back to the hotel, or they might be full day excursions to more distant surf zones.
+Wake up and check the surf immediately as our accommodation is directly in front of a long surf beach.
+Some days you might go for an early session out front, other days we might just load up on breakfast then jump in the car and head off to find an ideal spot up or down the coast.
+Depending on swell size and direction these surf missions could be short and sweet then back to our base, or they might be full day excursions to more distant surf zones.

-Most days we’ll probably surf twice and go on some non-surf excursions in between those sessions.
-We’ll also have a bit of chill time at the hotel, and we’ll fit in some restorative yoga sessions or Smoothstar skateboard drills during the afternoons.
+Most days we’ll probably surf twice, and some days we will go on non-surf excursions.
+We’ll also have a bit of chill time at the camp, and we’ll fit in some Smoothstar skateboard drills or do other technique work during the afternoons.

-Lunches will generally be at whatever restaurants are close at hand on our surf adventures, many good ones can be found near all the breaks.
+Lunches will generally be at whatever restaurants are close at hand on our surf adventures, many good ones can be found nearby.
 At dinner time we can go out as a group and mix things up as there are lots of options from lively Izakaya (Japan’s version of the pub) to Soba Noodle houses, Ramen Shops and Teishoku “Set” restaurants, just to name a few.
-Trying festival food and even convenience store food is part of the experience too!
+Trying festival food and even convenience store food is part of the experience and really good!

 What level is this Surf Trip for?